 This project follows a design science approach, in which you are expected to explore the problem context and literature, then iteratively make an innovative design of the data-driven approach, and validate it in a real-life setting.
 You will primarily focus on integration and analysis of (geo) data, and depending on the needs of the project, may extend this to software prototype development.
 You will work closely with professionals from Kadaster and spend around 50% of your time at the Kadaster office (Apeldoorn), and 50% at the University of Twente.

-Eligible candidates should have either (1) a background (completed M.Sc.) in construction management and engineering/civil engineering and management, and have demonstrated skills in the domain of computer/data science (e.g. through possession of certificates, practical experience, or course grades).
-Or (2) a background in computer/data science, and have demonstrated skills in construction management and engineering/civil engineering and management.
+Eligible candidates should have a background (completed M.Sc.) in computer science/business and IT or data science (e.g. through possession of certificates, practical experience, or course grades), and/or construction management and engineering/civil engineering and management (digitalization, modelling, data driven approaches).
 Possession of Dutch language skills is an asset given the work culture at the host company.

 We offer you a very challenging position in an inspiring multidisciplinary environment.
-In this time we will provide you with a tailor made post-master design program that has an educational component (~50%) as well as a design project (~50%).
-Furthermore, you will work 50% of your time at the Kadaster office (Apeldoorn), and 50% at the University of Twente.
+In this time we will provide you with a tailor-made post-master design program that has an educational component (~50%) as well as a design project (~50%).

 - An annual holiday allowance of 8% of the gross annual salary, and an annual year-end bonus of 8.3%.